To find out more about the survey and public opinion about other biotechnology applications, read the article Do New Zealanders accept biotechnology?

 In 2002 and 2003, research conducted by Lincoln University's Agribusiness and Economics Research Unit (AERU) with focus groups found out what New Zealanders think about genetically modifying potatoes with a toad gene to prevent bacteria causing soft rot.

-Toads produce a crop.
-It could also reduce the amount of that a farmer would need to use.that acts as an toxin to the causing soft rot.
-The that codes for this protein can be made in a laboratory and inserted into potatoes so that they produce the antibiotic as well.
-This would protect them from soft rot, increasing a potato farmer's harvest and New Zealand's potato export
+Toads produce a protein that acts as an antibiotic toxin to the bacteria causing soft rot.
+The gene that codes for this protein can be made in a laboratory and inserted into potatoes so that they produce the antibiotic as well.
+This would protect them from soft rot, increasing a potato farmer's harvest and New Zealand's potato export crop.
+It could also reduce the amount of pesticide that a farmer would need to use.

 Soft rot is a common disease in potatoes.
 It is caused when a bacteria (Erwinia carotovora carotovora) infects a potato tuber.
 Soft rot is a huge problem for New Zealand's potato growers.